Jason Chan (singer): Early life and career beginnings

 Chan was born in Hong Kong and moved to Canada when he was seven years old with his mother after his parents divorced.
 He has a younger sister.
-Chan attended Markville Secondary School in Markham, Ontario, and studied social work in university briefly.
 He returned to Hong Kong in 2005 and worked in customer service at an IT firm.
 After his friend sent his demo and recordings from a singing competition in Canada to Sony Music Hong Kong (then known as Sony BMG), he was offered a contract and signed with the label.

-2006–2007: Debut and First Experience

-In 2006 he debuted with the single "Stubborn" (固執).
-Singles from his debut studio album First Experience was met with success.
-"Save Forever" (永久保存) was released in 2007, becoming Chan's first number one on RTHK and included in First Experience Reloaded.
-First Experience was certified gold by IFPI.
-Chan swept newcomer awards in 2007, including Best New Male Artist at the Metro Radio Hit Music Awards, Best Selling New Male Artist at the IFPI Hong Kong Top Sales Music Award, Most Popular Male Newcomer Silver prize at the Jade Solid Gold Best Ten Music Awards Presentation, and Best Prospect Award Gold prize at the 30th RTHK Top 10 Gold Songs Awards.